MA in Gender, Sexuality & Culture

 - Applicants whose first language is not English must also demonstrate English language proficiency of IELTS 6.5 (no band less than 6.0 in each element), or equivalent.

-If you have any inquiries about the programme, please contact Dr Anne Mulhall at email@example.com. or for general enquiries please direct to Deirdre Daly at firstname.lastname@example.org or telephone 716 8323.
+If you have any inquiries about the programme, please contact Dr Anne Mulhall at email@example.com. or for general enquiries please direct to our Graduate Administrator at firstname.lastname@example.org or telephone 716 8323.